 Option 2: Installing VLC (VideoLan)

-VLC is a video player which you can install to play all your video files.
+VLC is a video player that you can install to play all your video files.
 It’s lightweight and has been around for a long time.

 It handles many file formats and has some great extra features surround video and audio playback.